Dekunlegoke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories
+ script that displays the 10 newest files